Reach Out: Ways To Help A Loved One At Risk Of Suicide

 People who are having thoughts of suicide often feel trapped and alone, explains DeQuincy Lezine, a psychologist and a member of the board of directors of the American Association of Suicidology.
 He is also a survivor of suicide attempts.

-When someone reaches out and offers support, it reduces their sense of isolation, he explains.
+When someone reaches out and offers support, it reduces a person's sense of isolation, he explains.

 "Even if you can't find the exact words [to say], the aspect that somebody cares makes a big difference,"says Lezine.

-Questions like 'Are you doing okay?' and statements like 'If you need anything, let me know,' are simple supportive gestures that can have a big impact on someone who's in emotional pain, explains Julie DeGolier, a medical assistant in Seattle and a survivor of suicide attempts.
+Questions like "Are you doing OK?" and statements like "If you need anything, let me know" are simple supportive gestures that can have a big impact on someone who's in emotional pain, explains Julie DeGolier, a medical assistant in Seattle and a survivor of suicide attempts.
 It can interrupt the negative spiral that can lead to crisis.

-The website for the National Suicide Prevention Lifeline has a list of dos and don'ts when trying to help someone at risk.
+The website for the National Suicide Prevention Lifeline has a list of do's and don'ts when trying to help someone at risk.

 Opposite Action — Tips from Survivors

-From the suicide prevention site, Now Matters Now, this video offers examples of "opposite action" a suicide prevention technique derived from dialectical behavior therapy.
+From the suicide prevention site, Now Matters Now, this video offers examples of "opposite action," a suicide prevention technique derived from dialectical behavior therapy.
 The technique guides people to choose actions that help them embrace life instead of withdrawing when they're struggling with suicidal feelings.

-3. Be Direct: Ask about suicide
+3. Be direct: Ask about suicide

 "Most people are afraid to ask about suicide, because they [think they] don't want to put the thought in their head," says Marshall.
 "But there's no research to support that."